happyhil/stock-trend-comparison/README.md

 $ source venv/bin/activate
 ```

-Stock data is derived from marketstack.com 's API.
+Stock data are derived from [marketstack](https://marketstack.com/)'s API.
 In order to connect to this environment, copy the default `secret.yaml` file and enter your API key.
 ```bash
 $ cp secret.default.yaml secret.yaml
 $ nano secret.yaml